-Nelarabine must not be diluted prior to administration.
+Nelarabine is for intravenous use only and must not be diluted prior to administration.
 The appropriate dose of nelarabine must be transferred into polyvinylchloride (PVC) or ethyl vinyl acetate (EVA) infusion bags or glass containers and administered intravenously as a two-hour infusion in adult patients and as a one-hour infusion in paediatric patients.